Jaydevtest/DevOps_Projects/Lamp_Stack_Project/Lamp_stack.md

 To exit the MySQL console, type:

-mysql> exit
+mysql> `exit`

 Notice that you need to provide a password to connect as the root user.

 For increased security, it's best to have dedicated user accounts with less expansive privileges set up for every database, especially if you plan on having multiple databases hosted on your server.

-Note: At the time of this writing, the native MySQL PHP library mysqlnd doesn'tsupport caching sha2_authentication, the default authentication method for MySQL 8.
+Note: At the time of this writing, the native MySQL PHP library mysqlnd doesn't support caching sha2_authentication, the default authentication method for MySQL 8.
 For that reason, when creating database users for PHP applications on MySQL 8, you'll need to make sure they're configured to use mysql_native_password instead.

 Your MySQL server is now installed and secured.
 Next, we will install PHP, the final component in the LAMP stack.